drmadhurinaik/Alfido-Tech-Internship-Tasks/README.md

-# Iris-
-This is an internship task given by Alfido Tech
+# These are the internship tasks given by Alfido Tech.